elisemjoen/Power-Consumption/README.md

 ## Data set

-The data set comprises four key columns:
-Time, representing hours in Coordinated
-Universal Time (UTC); Location, denoting the largest city within the relevant price area and serving as a representative sample of the area’s weather; Consumption, indicating the average hourly en- ergy consumption measured in megawatts
-(MW); and Temperature, offering the weather forecast for the specified location at the respective hour, expressed in degrees Celsius and available at the time of forecasting.
+The data set comprises four key columns: Time, representing hours in Coordinated Universal Time (UTC); Location, denoting the largest city within the relevant price area and serving as a representative sample of the area’s weather; Consumption, indicating the average hourly energy consumption measured in megawatts(MW); and Temperature, offering the weather forecast for the specified location at the respective hour, expressed in degrees Celsius.

 ## Data analysis